 - One (1) trowel

 - One (1) pointing trowel

 - Two (2) points

 - One (1) tool bag or box

 - Two (2) feather jointers

 - One (1) to two (2) to four (4) pound mash hammer

-- One (1) rule or tape

-- Two (2) traces carbaloy tipped

-- One (1) four (4) foot level

-- Two (2) pitches carbaloy tipped

-- One hundred (100) feet of mason's line

 F Safety-Accident Prevention

 1. All equipment, tools and material must conform and be utilized in conformity with applicable provincial and/or federal regulations, acts and laws.
 Board safety rules and regulations shall be compiled with provided they are not inconsistent with the above-mentioned.